faultfactory/CarND-Path-Planning-Project/README.md

 - d axis acceleration

 Besides maintaining and handling the incoming data for each Vehicle Instance, functions of this class are also used to provide a predicted Vehicle state based on the estimated values.

+##### Ego and External Vehicle

+This is a subclass of Vehicle that adds specific methods and storage elements for the External and Ego Vehicles.
+This specifically relates methods for calculating relative position and prediction.

 #### Vehicle Field